kwaldenphd/eda-pandas/README.md

 titanic["Age"].mean()
 ```

-4. We could also calculate the median age and ticket fair using `.median()`.
+4. We could also calculate the median age and ticket fare using `.median()`.
 ```Python
 titanic[["Age", "Fare"]].median()
 ```